On tour with Richard Barrow

 Richard’s up early and at work, posting his daily Bangkok Post headlines. along with our 3-star loft hotel.
 ‘Luxury’ he declares, as often his press trips involve a shared room.

 Who says that being a top blogger means he gets 5-star treatment everywhere?
 Not him!
-Having built my last year’s travel around Thailand hotel staycations, I am keeping quiet.
-I am not an ‘Instaqueen’ but I’m not having them call me a posh princess either!
+Having built my last year’s travel around hotel staycations in Thailand, I am keeping quiet.
+I am not an ‘Instaqueen’, but I’m not having them call me a posh princess either!

 More on our S22 Surat Thani hotel stay here